What would happen if you stopped looking for solutions and check to see if there was actually a problem?

 “Don’t you just love it?”

 This is just a small sampling of what I heard as I grew up.
 OK, so I’m an introvert.
 So I don’t demonstrate strong emotion very often.
 So I have an opinion that differs from theirs.
-What of it?
+What about it?
 Who really has the problem here?
 What is going on with them that they don’t accept me just as I am?
 This last question kills many problems instantly by making it none of my business what someone else thinks of me.
 That’s their business!
 Let them figure it out.

 So, when I sit with someone in my office, I’m really only there because the person thinks there’s a problem.
 I rarely see a “problem” because the person is simply being who they are.
 What more could I ask?
 Why do I need to find fault or diagnose or call anything a problem?
 It doesn’t bother me!
 Why does it bother you?